Stephen P. Antony

 What if Bernie Sanders is right that the U.S. should be more like Sweden?
 At a time when U.S. policymakers are surprisingly allowing several nuclear reactors to shut down, Sweden is experiencing a turnaround in nuclear energy.
 This is not to suggest that Sen. Sanders...read more

-Lakewood, Colorado – August 18, 2016 Energy Fuels Inc. (NYSE MKT: UUUU; TSX: EFR) (“Energy Fuels” or the “Company”), a leading producer of uranium in the United States, is pleased to announce that it has intercepted several large and high-grade areas of mineralization...
+Lakewood, Colorado – September 22, 2016 Energy Fuels Inc. (NYSE MKT: UUUU; TSX: EFR) (“Energy Fuels” or the “Company”), a leading producer of uranium in the United States, is pleased to present a Letter to Shareholders from President and CEO, Stephen P. Antony: Dear...

 June 4, 2016 | New York, NY